 Australia experienced its first taste of what a mass battery storage project can do when South Australia’s Tesla Battery kicked into action to avert a blackout in Victoria in 2018.

 A number of other batteries are being built in Victoria.
 A whole night’s worth of demand for energy cannot be supplied by batteries but they can be used in an emergency to dispatch power to the grid.

 Google is also experimenting with a combination of molten salt and antifreeze fluid to create a new-age battery in a project called ‘Malta’.

 Do you want to become part of the solar revolution?
 Our Energy Management Consultants will advise you about the optimal system which could help save thousands.

-Learn more about energy management process in our services page, or visit our blog to read updates in on the latest in energy generation technology, happenings in the energy industry, as well as find tips for maximising your site’s lighting efficiency, among others.
+Learn more about our energy management process in our services page, or visit our blog to read updates on the latest in energy generation technology, happenings in the energy industry, as well as find tips for maximising your site’s lighting efficiency, among others.